Contact Us for a Free Consultation (213) 542-0979

 Jurors Must Evaluate Case Based on Evidence

-I can't tell you how many times in the course of the last twenty-five years that we've had issues with jurors trying to talk to lawyers, making statements to lawyers, even lawyers being stupid and saying things that they shouldn't to a prospective juror.
+I can't tell you how many times in the course of the last twenty-five years we've had issues with jurors trying to talk to lawyers, making statements to lawyers, and even lawyers being stupid and saying things that they shouldn't to a prospective juror.

 Another big cautionary instruction that is given to the jurors is that they're not to do any research.
 They're not to go on the internet, they're not to discuss it with their friends, they're not to discuss the criminal case with their family.
 This is inappropriate because that could sway their judgment.